We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 7. Gold coin grass

 You can purchase gold coin grass in powder or liquid form.
-These supplements may be found at natural foods stores or other places where supplements are sold.

 8. Castor oil pack